platformsh/platformsh-docs/docs/src/guides/symfony/environment-variables.md

 ### MySQL/MariaDB

 The [MySQL/MariaDB](/add-services/mysql) configuration is exposed via the following environment variables (where `DATABASE` is the upper-cased version of the key defined in the relationship above):

-- `DATABASE_URL`: The database URL (in the PHP or Go format depending on your app)
+- `DATABASE_URL`: The database URL (in PHP or Go format depending on your app)
 - `DATABASE_SERVER`: The database server
 - `DATABASE_DRIVER`: The database driver
 - `DATABASE_VERSION`: The database version